iouliakan/NewsAggregator/README.md

 ```

 ###Running the Application
-#Start your local server (e.g., XAMPP).
+-Start your local server (e.g., XAMPP).
-#Ensure your web server points to the public directory of the project.
+-Ensure your web server points to the public directory of the project.
-#Open your web browser and navigate to http://localhost/NewsAggregator.
+-Open your web browser and navigate to http://localhost/NewsAggregator.